Professional wrestling match types: Ambulance match

 An Ambulance match is fought under hardcore rules, no pinfalls, no submissions, no disqualifications, no countouts and the only way to win is for one wrestler to force their opponent into the back of an ambulance and close the door.
 The first ambulance match took place at Survivor Series 2003 where Kane defeated Shane McMahon.
 The second one took place at Elimination Chamber (2012) which also involved Kane as one of the competitors.
 His opponent was John Cena, who won the match, where an additional rule was added in that the ambulance has to leave to win.
 The third Ambulance match was part of Three Stages of Hell match at WWE Payback on June 16, 2013, in Rosemont, Illinois between John Cena and Ryback for the WWE Championship.
-The most recent was at NXT Halloween Havoc in October 2022, between Julius Creed and Damon Kemp.
+The most recent was at NXT Halloween Havoc in October 2024, between Ridge Holland and Andre Chase.
+The famous 2017 Lucha Underground "Hell of War" bout between Dante Fox (A.R.
+Fox) and Killshot (Swerve Strickland) was that promotion's only ambulance match.
+Stretcher matches in All Elite Wrestling also involve ambulance match rules, where the objective is to place your opponent onto a stretcher, roll the stretcher into the back of an ambulance, and close both doors to gain the victory.

-Buried Alive match
+Buried alive match

-A Buried Alive match is in which the object is for one wrestler to throw his opponent into a grave dug out of a large mound of soil placed outside the ring.
+A buried alive match is one in which the object is for one wrestler to throw his opponent into a grave dug out of a large mound of soil placed outside the ring.
 Once in the grave, the wrestler must bury his opponent in dirt and soil to the referee's discretion.
 Equipment ranging from shovels and wheelbarrows to bulldozers are often made available to completely bury the opponent.
 The Buried Alive match is one of three of The Undertaker's signature matches (the Casket and Last Ride matches being the others).